adamjgrant/link-shortener/README.md

 2. Under the "Short URL" column, customize the formula so it uses your domain name.
 3. If it wasn't created for you already, make an automation as follows:
    * Triggered on record create
    * Script step: Runs [this script](https://gist.github.com/adamjgrant/1d2dd774d257b8fa1ec8b57b4272224a).
-Make sure you set an input config variable called "id" to the "ID" field value from the previous step.
+Make sure you set an input config variable called "id" to the "ID" field value from the previous step and "recordID" for the Airtable Record ID.
    * Update record step: Table: Links, Record ID: ID from first step, Fields: Code: Get code from previous step.
 You'll need to test the previous steps first.
    * Test this automation, then turn it on.
 If it works, you'll get the code field populated on each new row created.
 4. Follow [the steps to make a read-only API key](https://support.airtable.com/hc/en-us/articles/360056249614-Creating-a-read-only-API-key).